 On February 24, 2003, bassist Robert Trujillo officially joined the band "Metallica".

-The announcement of his acceptance was made by Lars Ulrich, noting that Metallica is interested in him as a full member and not just as an "employee", while adding that in order to show how serious the band is they are offering him a million dollars as an entry grant.
+The announcement of his acceptance was made by Lars Ulrich, noting that "Metallica" is interested in him as a full member and not just as an "employee", while adding that t show how serious the band is they are offering him a million dollars as an entry grant.

 After a cooling-off period of about a year, "Metallica" entered the studio in May 2002 to work on the album "St. Anger".
-In order to deal with all that was happening, "Metallica" took a mental therapist who accompanied them throughout the process.
-He pressured the band members to be honest, to get everything out, without a masks or filters.
+To deal with all that was happening, "Metallica" took a mental therapist who accompanied them throughout the process.
+He pressured the band members, to be honest, to get everything out, without masks or filters.
 At that time they did not have a bassist and the one who played all the bass tracks on the album was producer Bob Rock.

 At the end of the recordings, the band began auditioning for Newsted's replacement.
-For a period of three months, a significant number of musicians were auditioned in a series of filmed and documented auditions.
-At the end Robert Trujillo, who had previously played in "Suicidal Tendencies", in Ozzy Osbourne's band and more was chosen.
+For three months, a significant number of musicians auditioned in a series of filmed and documented auditions.
+In the end, Robert Trujillo, who had previously played in "Suicidal Tendencies", in Ozzy Osbourne's band, and more was chosen.
 It is interesting to note that Newstead and Robert made a kind of initiation ceremony when Newstead temporarily played bass in Ozzy's lineup at the 2003 "Ozzfest" Tour.

 But despite this, the band found his playing convincing and he was invited to another audition, at the end of which he was offered the role.
 This audition is documented in the film "Metallica: Some Kind of Monster", which tells the story of the recording of the album "St. Anger", there you can see that Hetfield flatters Trujillo and tells him that he makes them play and sound much better, while Hammett adds "you are the chosen one", all before Ulrich offered him the $ 1 million down payment.